 Briefings will be conducted in group meetings or on a one-on-one basis, including via email and U.S. Mail.

-The head of household and any household member 18 years old and/or older are required to attend the briefing.
+The head of household and any household member 18 years old are required to attend the briefing.

 Families that attend group briefings and still need individual assistance will be referred to an appropriate PHA staff person.